-Teen 'engulfed in flames' at New Year's Eve party fights for her life
+She was roasting marshmallows on New Year's Eve.
+Then a gas can exploded

 Robert Holmes attempted to keep the Lincoln Park Academy ninth-grader "moist and cool" with water from a hose.
 Despite her severe injuries, Layne was able to tell deputies her mother's name and phone number.

 Felix told CNN that Layne was stabilized at Lawnwood Regional Medical Center in Fort Pierce.
-She was later airlifted to Kendall Medical Center in Miami, where doctors placed her into a medically-induced coma.
+She was later airlifted to Kendall Medical Center in Miami, where doctors placed her into a medically induced coma.

-Layne has undergone several surgeries, including one that lasted almost eight hours to clear dead skin from her chest and stomach areas, Felix told CNN.
+Layne has undergone several surgeries, including one that lasted almost eight hours to clear dead skin from her chest and stomach areas, Felix said.

 Doctors also are treating Layne for a collapsed lung and a blood clot.